-&lt;sup>36 Visitor surveys for Sherwood Forest Country Park were carried out by ACK Tourism and RJS Associates Ltd. and included results from: Winter 2004, Summer 2005, Autumn 2006, Spring 2008 and Spring 2009.
+36 Visitor surveys for Sherwood Forest Country Park were carried out by ACK Tourism and RJS Associates Ltd. and included results from: Winter 2004, Summer 2005, Autumn 2006, Spring 2008 and Spring 2009.
+And also Nottinghamshire County Council Visitor Survey from August 2015.

-&lt;sup>37' WŠP for Newark and Sherwood DC.
+37 WSP for Newark and Sherwood DC.
 October 2009.
 Newark and Sherwood Core Strategy Options Report- Assessment under the Habitats Regulations.